roboogle/gtkmvc3/gtkmvco/docs/manual/impl2.rst

 methods, is also possible to declare that a method within the observer is interested in receiving notifications for a bunch of properties: ::

- from gtkmvc import observer
+ from gtkmvc import Observer

- class AnObserver (observer.Observer):
+ class AnObserver (Observer):

-   @observer.observes('name', ...)
+   @Observer.observes('name', ...)
    def an_observing_method(self, model, prop_name, old, new):
      print "Property '%s' changed from '%s' to '%s"' % (prop_name, old, new) return